 My goal was to plan cities and promote good urban design and quality pedestrian realms.
 I would never have imagined a TV character based on me, some “average Joe” from the suburbs.
 I suspect that not too many at my 30-year high school reunion will have that claim to fame.
 I guess I’m glad I picked up the phone at work that fateful day!

-How did this experience (or the show) help you in your local government profession?
+How did this experience help you in your local government profession?

 I have attended parties with people from entertainment industry.
 In Los Angeles, those types are a dime a dozen.
 There is a collective blasé attitude about their profession.
 But, when I mention that I am a city planner, everyone suddenly has an opinion on something they’ve experienced and how they would make that experience better.
 That’s the joy of the planning profession.
 And that’s the joy that keeps me in this field, at least for the next seven years until I finally retire and do something I EQUALLY want to do.

-Do you have a favorite episode or scene of “Parks and Recreation”?
+Do you have a favorite episode or scene?

 The first episode.
 The anticipation of hearing the dialog and learning if any of my characterizations made it to the small screen.

 Editor’s Note: Here is additional information about the first season.